Archive for September, 2004

 The new look of this blog comes from a downloadable WordPress template.
 I had a look around some sites with templates and this site had by far the best WordPress templates I could find.

-Importing Blogger postings into Wordpress
+Importing Blogger postings into WordPress

-Looking into Wordpress as a blogging tool (in particular, in comparison to Blogger), I came across a page which ships with the Wordpress installation called import-blogger.php in the wp-admin folder.
+Looking into WordPress as a blogging tool (in particular, in comparison to Blogger), I came across a page which ships with the WordPress installation called import-blogger.php in the wp-admin folder.
+Logging on to this page you are served instructions on … Continue reading